Recognizing dog avoidance behaviors and how to stop them.

 This is such a common problem.
 Many of the dogs that come to us for training start off their journey displaying this behavior.
 The problem is usually that they have been allowed to do this for some time and have not been corrected for it.

-When a puppy lays down or even just puts his head down when you are trying to put a collar or leash on him/her, this is an avoidance behavior.
+When a puppy lays down or even just puts his head down or turns away from you when you are trying to put a collar or leash on him/her, this is avoidance behavior.
 This is a little different from a dog that just decides to stop trying and lays down while in the middle of training.
 With this behavior, your puppy has decided that if he/she can just avoid getting a collar or leash on he/she will not have to do the work.

 This is one of the first things I work on with each dog as it starts our training program.
 I absolutely hate having to wrestle a dog to get a collar on.
 In fact, our personal dogs have never had this issue.
 One reason is that we are deliberate about introducing the collar and leash as an incredibly positive thing.
 We want our dogs to understand that getting a collar or leash on are a good thing.
 It means that they will get to go outside and have some fun.